kirankunigiri/InstantPageViewController/README.md

 ![License MIT](https://img.shields.io/badge/build-passing-brightgreen.svg)

 **How a Page View Controller should be.
 Simple.**
+An extremely easy and quick way to create a Page View Controller.
+Also has the ability to scroll infinitely with one line of code!

 **Note:** This page also contains a **detailed tutorial** on how to use this class and UIPageViewControllers.
 If you already know the basics, you can skip to the end, but it is highly suggested to read everything.